ryandrewjohnson/react-localize-redux/README.md

 # react-localize-redux

-Dead simple localization for your React/Redux components.
+A HoC (higher-order component) to add multi-language support to your React/Redux components.

 * Supports multiple languages
 * Provides components with global and component specific translations